🌿Your Nervous System Leads the Way in the Body 🌿Â

 From “I’m anxious” → “I have anxiety.”

-Imagine taking a step back from your body to observe the emotion that's coursing through you.
+Imagine stepping back from your body to observe the emotion coursing through you.

 From Self-Judgment to Self-Observation